-You may wish to use one of the free audio recording applications available commercially to record their speaking tests.
+You may wish to use one of the free audio recording applications available commercially to record the speaking tests.
 If so, candidate recordings must be saved as mp3 files and not as AUP files.
-You must ensure that all recordings have been saved as mp3 files
+You must ensure that all recordings have been saved as mp3 files before dispatching them for marking.
+Cda format recordings must not be sent.